ijeziermf/atlaspay-grc-sandbox/README.md

 ## License

-This portfolio demonstration work is for educational and hiring-manager review purposes.
+This portfolio demonstration work is for educational purposes only.
 Organizations may adapt the methodology for internal use.
 See `LICENSE` for full terms.